NeilTynan/4369_Project/README.md

 - Analyze the data using various techniques
 - Illustrate your findings

-Additional points are available for:
-- Increasing the range of data being analysed
-- Using Skitlearn or other packages
-- Increasing complexity of plots without reducing readability
-- Using a database

 The other repositiories for this course can be found at:
 - Assignment folder: https://github.com/NeilTynan/PFDA-assignments
 - Course Work folder: https://github.com/NeilTynan/PFDA-mywork